 This beautiful video is also great to support this unit!

 When the spring came, we had an awesome surprise!
 We got mail from Journey North with beautiful paper butterflies made by children in Mexico and other parts of the United States.
 This was an amazing experience not only for the teachers who got to work together but also for the children who were excited about their paper butterflies.
 This is also an opportunity to raise awareness about Monarchs and what could happen if they go extinct.
 Thinking about joining the journey this year?
 Click here to visit the link to learn how to participate and download the “Teacher Packet” with all the steps to join the symbolic migration.
 The deadline to join is around the first week of October, so make sure you don’t miss the date.
-Visit Señora Speedy’s blog to read what she has done in her class with the Monarch butterfly migration.
-Also, visit Mundo de Pepita’s blog to read up on her experience too!
 Last, but not least, I recorded this song with some friends in 2012 to use in my classes.
 I am not the best singer but had a lot of fun recording this song.

 It’s always great to have all these videos in one place!
 Hopefully this will save you some time.
 I recommend you take the time to watch the videos before presenting them to your students to make sure they are appropriate not only for their developmental age and level of Spanish, but also to ensure they fit your school culture.
 Watching the video will also give you time to think of important questions of points you would like to discuss with your students.